ksumngs/v-met/docs/index.rst

 Viral Metagenomics with v-met
 =============================

 Welcome to the documentation for the v-met pipeline.
-This is still very much a work-in-progress, so keep checking back here for more up-to-date information.

 .. toctree::
    :maxdepth: 2